searls/rubbycop/README.md

 ## Official manual

-You can read a ton more about RuboCop in its [official manual](http://rubocop.readthedocs.io).
+You can read a ton more about RubbyCop in its [official manual](http://rubocop.readthedocs.io).

 ## Compatibility

-RuboCop supports the following Ruby implementations:
+RubbyCop supports the following Ruby implementations:

 * MRI 2.0
 * MRI 2.1